mreishus/demon_spirit_umbrella/README.md

 * Drag and drop does not work.
 * No way to move pieces on the iphone: Clicking does nothing.
-* Players should not see what piece their opponents are selecting.
 * No indication when a player has left the game (closed the browser window).
 You could be waiting a long time for a missing opponent.
 * No chess timer.
 * Link to game in waiting window is missing domain name.